Azure/bicep-registry-modules/CONTRIBUTING.md

 ## Validating module files

-> Before running the command, don't forget to run `generate` to ensure all files are up-to-date.
+> Before running the command, don't forget to run `brm generate` to ensure all files are up-to-date.

 You may use the Bicep registry module tool to validate the contents of the registry module files.
 To do so, invoke the follow command from the module folder: